-- 1000BASE-SX (SMC1GSFP-SX)

-- 1000BASE-LX (SMC1GSFP-LX)

-- 1000BASE-ZX (SMC1GSFP-ZX)
+The switch supports 1000BASE-SX and 1000BASE-LX, and 1000BASE-ZX SFP-compatible transceivers.
 To install an SFP transceiver, do the following:

-- Consider network and cabling requirements to select an appropriate transceiver type.
-Refer to "Connectivity Rules" on page 4-5. - Insert the transceiver with the optical connector facing outward and the slot connector facing down.
+- Consider network and cabling requirements to select an appropriate SFP transceiver type. - Insert the transceiver with the optical connector facing outward and the slot connector facing down.
 Note that SFP transceivers are keyed so they can only be installed in one orientation. - 3.
-Slide the transceiver into the slot until it clicks into place.
+Slide the SFP transceiver into the slot until it clicks into place.